Is Demand for Mental Health Services on the Rise? Examining National Trends

 One thing is clear: Whether or not the demand for mental health services is rising, this work remains absolutely critical.
 People seek mental health services for everything from stress to relationships to help with addiction, disorder and more.
 If you understand the importance of mental health, you know just how big a difference a great mental health provider can make in someone’s life.

 Could you see yourself rising to meet the need?
-Becoming a psychiatric nurse is one excellent avenue to make it happen.
-Learn more about this nursing focus area with our article “How to Become a Psychiatric Mental Health Nurse Practitioner: The 6 Steps You Can’t Ignore.”
+Becoming a psychiatric-mental health nurse practitioner (PMHNP) is one excellent avenue to make it happen.
+Learn more about the process with our article “How to Become a Psychiatric Mental Health Nurse Practitioner: The 6 Steps You Can’t Ignore.”

 1Czeisler, Mark E. et al. “Mental Health, Substance Use, and Suicidal Ideation During the COVID-19 Pandemic — United States, June 24–30, 2020” Morbidity and Mortality Weekly Report.
 August 14, 2020 [accessed July 2021] https://www.cdc.gov/mmwr/volumes/69/wr/mm6932a1.htm?s_cid=mm6932a1_x#T1_down